AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ### 3.4 Teamwork
 #### 3.4.1 Aspects Done Well
+F1: The responsibilities of all other stakeholders are well defined which is great

+F2:  It is very clear which responsibilities fall on whom.
 #### 3.4.2 Aspects To Improve
 F1: Our shadow team recommend to separate each person’s log book and count the weekly duration each member spent to give you guys a better representation of who is putting more work than the others.

 R1: Yes, we beleive this can clearly show what tasks did each member complete.
 Our team will create a work log for each member to show the contributions for each person.

 ### 3.5 Other feedbacks